ChalkDoc/Heyloo/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 Go into the environment files and set the credentials to match with your own firebase account.
-Dont forget to add this file to the gitignore to maintain security.
+Don't forget to add this file to the gitignore to maintain security.

 ## Running unit tests